eorus/mirrorlesstimescom/content/post/2016-07-21-samyang-xeen-135mm-t2-2.md

 XEEN is a specialized brand in professional video-cine lens launched by Samyang Optics in 2015.
 The XEEN lenses are designed with Samyang Optics&#8217; know-how and have outstanding optical performance for 4K+ with the X-Coating Technology, ensuring maximum image quality to create a cinematic look.

 The new XEEN 135mm adds telephoto angle to the existing XEEN set, enabling to capture the sincere emotions and details of characters in films and videos.
-Also the bright T2.2 offers high quality footage with clear contrast and impressive colors, even under less-than-optimal lighting conditions.
+Also the bright T2.2 offers high quality bartage with clear contrast and impressive colors, even under less-than-optimal lighting conditions.
 The large aperture also creates a pleasing bokeh effect for a cinematic look.

 Moreover, Samyang has announced to release a total of five lenses throughout five weeks as a 2016 Summer Samyang Blockbuster campaign starting from XEEN 135mm.
 The other four lenses will be announced on every Monday from July 25th to August 15th.